imrafaelmerino/JIO/README.md

 instance to create `ClientCredsBuilder`, you can specify retry policies and predicates, and of course you can disable the recording of JFR events for every exchange.

-The builder returns an instance of `ClientCredsClient`, which is an implementation of `OauthJioHttpClient`:
+The builder returns an instance of `ClientCredsClient`, which is an implementation of `OauthHttpClient`:

 ```code
 package jio.http.client.oauth;